AØKA08223U Economics of Exchanges Rates (F)

 The second module focuses on the microeconomic approach where we study the interaction of market participants and how the trading process determines the price of foreign exchange, the microstructure of the foreign exchange market.
 We will study how and why order flows determine exchange rates.
 The module also bridges the gap between microstructure and macroeconomic perspectives by analyzing the effects of releases of macroeconomic news on the exchange rate

-- Describe how the foreign exchange market is organized and how trades take place in the market.
+- Account for how the foreign exchange market is organized and refect on how trades take place in the market.

 - Describe the institutional features of the foreign exchange market products (spot and forward contracts) and be able to distinguish between speculation and arbitrage.

-- Describe the types of risks that foreign exchange traders face and how these can be managed.
+- Reflect on the types of risks that foreign exchange traders face and explaine how these can be accounted for.

 - Describe and explain Covered Interest Rate Parity (CIP), Uncovered Interest Rate Parity (UIP), and Purchasing Power Parity (PPP) and be able to summarize the empirical evidence on international interest these parity conditions.

-- Describe and explain how macro data releases affect exchange rates and summarize the empirical evidence.
+- Account for how macro data releases affect exchange rates and summarize the empirical evidence.

-- Describe, explain and apply investment strategies based on international parity conditions.
+- Assess and apply investment strategies based on international parity conditions.

-- Process relevant information for the analysis of the foreign exchange market.
+- Plan and process relevant information for the analysis of the foreign exchange market.

-- Carry out economic analysis related to exchange rate determination, forecasting and international financial management.
+- Manage and carry out economic analysis related to exchange rate determination, forecasting and international financial management. in new unpredictable situations.

 - Pilbeam K., (2013), International Finance, Palgrave Macmillan, fourth edition.